aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mysql.md

   [schema definition changes](/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mysql#connect_debezium_mysql_schema_versioning).
 - `database.history.producer` and `database.history.consumer`: Refers
-  to truststores and keystores pre-created on the Aiven for Apache Kafka node to handle SSL authentication
+  to truststores and keystores pre-created on the Aiven for Apache Kafka node to handle SSL authentication.

   :::warning
   The values defined for each `database.history.producer` and